Prisoner's dilemma: The iterated prisoner's dilemma

+General strategy

-If the game is played N times and both players know this, then the dominant strategy is to defect in all rounds.
-The only possible Nash equilibrium is to always defect.
-The proof is inductive: One might as well defect on the last turn, since the opponent will not have a chance to later retaliate.
+If the iterated prisoner's dilemma is played a finite number of times and both players know this, then the dominant strategy and Nash equilibrium is to defect in all rounds.
+The proof is inductive: one might as well defect on the last turn, since the opponent will not have a chance to later retaliate.
 Therefore, both will defect on the last turn.
 Thus, the player might as well defect on the second-to-last turn, since the opponent will defect on the last no matter what is done, and so on.
 The same applies if the game length is unknown but has a known upper limit.

-Unlike the standard prisoner's dilemma, in the iterated prisoner's dilemma the defection strategy is counter-intuitive and fails to predict the behavior of human players, despite defection being the only correct answer in standard game theory.
-The superrational strategy in the iterated prisoner's dilemma with fixed N is to cooperate against a superrational opponent, and in the limit of large N, experimental results on strategies align with the superrational version rather than the game-theoretic rational one.

-For cooperation to emerge between game theoretic rational players, the number of rounds N must be unknown to the players.
-In this case "always defect" may no longer be a strictly dominant strategy but only a Nash equilibrium.
-As shown by Robert Aumann in a 1959 paper, rational players repeatedly interacting for indefinitely long games can sustain the cooperative outcome.
+For cooperation to emerge between rational players, the number of rounds must be unknown or infinite.
+In that case, "always defect" may no longer be a dominant strategy.
+As shown by Robert Aumann in a 1959 paper, rational players repeatedly interacting for indefinitely long games can sustain cooperation.
+Specifically, a player may be less willing to cooperate if their counterpart did not cooperate many times, which causes disappointment.
+Conversely, as time elapses, the likelihood of cooperation tends to rise, owing to the establishment of a "tacit agreement" among participating players.
+In experimental situations, cooperation can occur even when both participants know how many iterations will be played.

-According to a 2019 experimental study in the American Economic Review that tested what strategies real-life subjects used in iterated prisoners' dilemma situations with perfect monitoring, the majority of chosen strategies were always to defect, tit-for-tat, and grim trigger.
+According to a 2019 experimental study in the American Economic Review that tested what strategies real-life subjects used in iterated prisoner's dilemma situations with perfect monitoring, the majority of chosen strategies were always to defect, tit-for-tat, and grim trigger.
 Which strategy the subjects chose depended on the parameters of the game.